- Education, Training & Outreach

 The Memory Disorders Unit of the Department of Neurology at the Massachusetts General Hospital is a specialized outpatient clinic for patients with memory problems and is a component of the Clinical Core of the Massachusetts ADRC.
 First established in 1982 by Dr. John Growdon, the unit is located in a beautiful, spacious and comfortable setting on the eighth floor of the Wang Ambulatory Care Center (WACC) of the hospital, and patient appointments are held on Mondays and Tuesdays afternoons.

-Patients and family members may call our unit coordinators, Mr. hguerrero [ at ] mgh [dot] harvard [dot] edu (Hector F. Guerrero) or Ms. jmazzie [ at ] partners [dot] org (Jacqueline P. Mazzie) at 617-726-1728 to schedule an appointment with any one of our neurologists.
+Patients and family members may call our unit coordinators, Mr. hguerrero [ at ] mgh [dot] harvard [dot] edu (Hector F. Guerrero), Ms. nmcbean [ at ] partners [dot] org (Nordia McBean), or Ms. sshaikh5 [ at ] partners [dot] org (Seema Shaikh) at 617-726-1728 to schedule an appointment with any one of our clinicians.
 We strongly recommend that all patients attend their appointments with a close family member or an individual who can provide reliable information about them.
 Translation and interpretation services are provided at no charge to all patients of the unit, courtesy of the Massachusetts General Hospital Medical Intepreter Services.

 Patients of the Memory Disorders Unit are often referred to the Psychology Assessment Center at the Massachusetts General Hospital for comprehensive memory testing.
 The unit also offers genetic counseling through the Massachusetts General Hospital Medical Genetics Clinic located at the Yawkey Center for Outpatient Care on Level 6C (telephone: 617-726-1561).